United Episcopal Catholic Communion, The Solomonic Order of St.Michael the Archangel

 Frequently asked questions imageFrequently asked questions imageFrequently asked questions image

-How can Independent Catholic churches claim to be apostolic churches?
+How can Old Catholic churches assert their apostolic roots?

-The litmus test of any Catholic church is apostolic succession.
-Most Independent Catholic bishops are validly consecrated by other bishops possessing valid lines of series from the apostles, including the lines of apostolic succession from the Roman Catholic Church, the Old Catholic Church, the Malankara/Syrian/Jacobite Churches, and various Orthodox Churches.
+The fundamental criterion for any Catholic church is its adherence to apostolic succession.
+Most Old Catholic church bishops have been consecrated validly by other bishops, and authentic lines of succession trace back to the apostles.
+These lines often derive from sources within the Roman Catholic Church, the Old Catholic Church, the Malankara/Syrian/Jacobite Churches, and various Orthodox Churches.

 How to pray the ROSARY image